 In 2012, the California Campaign for the Civic Mission of Schools joined California State Superintendent of Public Instruction Tom Torlakson and Chief Justice of California Tani G. Cantil-Sakauye to support the Civic Learning Award Program for high schools.

-The Civic Learning Award of Distinction — the top award — went to the Alliance Judy Ivie Burton Technology Academy High School in Los Angeles.
-CAP teacher Valerie Felix, a social science teacher at the school, contributed much critical work in the application process [more].
+The Civic Learning Award of Distinction — the top award — went to the Alliance Judy Ivie Burton Technology Academy HS in Los Angeles.
+CAP teacher Valerie Felix, [more].